brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Removed a warning in the IP-Whitelisting, in case there is no actual IP available.
     - [Bugfix] Source generation for resolved recursions works now as expected.
     - [Bugfix] Removed a warnings and some notices in case the $_SERVER variable was messed with.
-    - [Bugfix] Prevent a thrown error, in case a class implements some sort of debugger trap by explicitely throwing errors when trying to get the traversable data.
+    - [Bugfix] Prevent a thrown error, in case a class implements some sort of debugger trap by explicitly throwing errors when trying to get the traversable data.

 2.1.2